hasanulmukit/hasanulmukit/README.md

 ---

 ## 🔥 Fun Facts
+- 🗣️ I can speak fluently in English, Bangla, Hindi and currently learning Korean.
+- 🧩 I can solve a Rubik's Cube in 2 minutes.
+- ✈️ My dream vacation places are Oslo, Norway and Bali, Indonesia.
-- 🐾 I have a baby cat and love spending time with her!
+- 🐾 I have a cat and spending time with her is one of my favorite activity!
-- 🌱 Passionate about sustainable networking and AI.

 ---